 The water vapour drives multiple atmospheric processes and has a significant influence on the global climate.
-It is the main greenhouse gas, affecting surface by feedback cycle through changing energy balance through radiative fluxes and cloud formation.
-According to general concepts, the Arctic warming of recent decades is accompanied by the hydrological cycle intensification (Vihma et al., 2015).
+It is the main greenhouse gas, affecting the surface by feedback cycle through changing energy balance through radiative fluxes and cloud formation.
+According to general concepts, the Arctic warming of recent decades is accompanied by the hydrological cycle intensification (Vihma et al., 2016; Osuch et al., 2019).
 To understand the variability of water vapour concentration and its causes is highly important, especially for climate studies as well as in water balance calculations.
-At the Hornsund Station, the air humidity is measured recently by sensor HMP155 that replaced the previously used HMP45D sensor.
-The observations cover period 1979-2018, but measurements were performed four times a day (0, 6, 12, 18 UTC) within the periods: 1.07.1978-26.07.1981 and 16.08.1982-31.07.1986, two times a day (6 and 18 UTC) from 27.07.1981 to 30.06.1982, eight times a day (0, 3, 6, 9, 12, 15, 18, 21 UTC) since 1.08.1986.
-Daily time series of the relative humidity (RH) was calculated as a mean of all available measurements within a particular day.
-There is a gap in the measurements from 01.07.1982 to 15.08.1982.
-Therefore the trend analyses were performed for the period 1983-2018.
+At the Hornsund station, the air humidity is currently measured by sensor HMP155, which replaced the previously used HMP45D sensor.
+The observations cover the period